HamiltonMultimedia/hello-world/README.md

 In the effort of prviding the best security I can offer in my applications I am planning several learning initiatives that will provide the knowledge necessary for me to create security measures beyond what is "off-the-shelf".
 I will learn C programming and how it relates to today's programming languages in order to go to a deep level of security implementation.
 Also I will learn the skills of hacking in order to learn how to defend against offensive hackers.

 For my application development purposes I am learning how to construct Data Structures and Algorithms in Python.

+I'm also taking some time out to learn Java development deeper and build comprehensive apps with it.